How to Grow Bell Peppers: The Complete Guide

 • Water regularly with 1 to 2 inches of water per week.
 This doesn’t mean shallow watering; peppers like a good dousing but should be left to almost dry out between waterings; they need that period of relative dryness.
 Slow, deep watering helps the root system grow strong.
 Do not let pepper plants wilt because this will reduce the yield and quality of the fruit.
 Inconsistent watering also makes pepper susceptible to blossom-end rot.

-• In a warm or desert climate or at the height of summer, you may need to water every day.
+• In a warm or desert climate or at the height of summer, you may need to water daily.
 Note that in desert regions at around 4,000 feet of elevation, sweet bell peppers often fail to develop a thick, fleshy wall.

 • Peppers are extremely heat-sensitive.
 Blossoms may drop if plants are stressed—if it’s too hot (above 85° to 90°F in daytime) or cold (below 60°F at night) or if water is inadequate.
-Use shade cloth or row covers to avoid heat stress or sunscald (exposure to direct rays of the sun during hot weather, which will cause peppers to get papery, blister, or get papery).
+Use shade cloth or row covers to avoid heat stress or sunscald (exposure to direct sun rays during hot weather, which will cause peppers to get papery, blister, or get papery).

 • Mulch to maintain moisture and deter weeds.